albertoarena/laravel-event-sourcing-generator/README.md

 use App\Domain\Animal\DataTransferObjects\AnimalData;
 use App\Domain\Animal\Projections\Animal;

+# This will create a record in 'animal' table, using projector AnimalProjector
 (new CreateAnimal())(new AnimalData(
   name: 'tiger',
-  age: 7
+  age: 7,
+  meta: []
 ));

-# This will create a record in 'animal' table, using projector AnimalProjector
+# Retrieve record
 $animal = Animal::query()->where('name', 'tiger')->first();
 ```